 To help us understand the Net, lets look at its origins.

-During the cold war the US department of defence needed a secure means of communication.
-One that was robust and that would ensure that communications would get through.
+During the cold war, the U.S. Department of Defence needed a secure means of. communication.
+One that was robust and which would ensure that communications would get through.
 A system that could not be targeted at any one central location, such as a telephone exchange.

-And so, the Internet was born at UCLA "around Labour Day", the first of September 1969.
+So the interest was born at UCLA around Labour Day, the first of September 1969.
 It started with just four computers.

 Over the next several years, this fledgling Internet grew steadily but unremarkably.
-Email and the Internet made their first public appearances in 1972 at the Internet Computer Communication Conference.

-The methods for connecting to files remotely, transferring files over the Net, and sending and receiving electronic mail appeared in the mid- late 1970s.
-And the World Wide Web began in 1989.
+E-mail and the Internet made their first public appearances in 1972 at the Internet Computer Communication Conference.
+The methods for connecting to files remotely, transferring files over the Net and sending and receiving electronic mail appeared in the mid-late 1970's.
+The World Wide Web began in 1989.

-In 1990, the U.S. government officially decommissioned ARPANet, the government body that facilitated the Net, and the National Science Foundation (NSF) took over the role of managing the Internet backbone.
-In 1995, the NSF in turn withdrew, turning the backbone over to a consortium of commercial providers.
+In 1990, the U.S. Government officially decommissioned ARPA Net, the government body that facilitated the Net, and the National Science Foundation (NSF) took over the role of managing the Internet backbone, In 1995, the NSF, in turn, withdrew, tuning the backbone over to a consortium of commercial providers.